 On December 13, 1952, the Declaration of Independence - along with the Constitution and Bill of Rights - was formally delivered to the National Archives in Washington, D.C., where it has remained since then.

 The two youngest signers of the Declaration of Independence were both from South Carolina.
-Thomas Lynch, Jr. and Edward Rutledge of South Carolina were both born in 1749 and were only 26 when they signed the Declaration.
+Thomas Lynch, Jr. and Edward Rutledge of South Carolina were born in 1749 and were only 26 when they signed the Declaration.
 Most of the other signers were in their 40s and 50s.
 Not exactly what anyone can really call "old white men."

 Philosopher John Locke’s ideas were an important influence on the Declaration of Independence.
 Thomas Jefferson restated Locke’s contract theory of government when he wrote in the Declaration that governments derived "their just Powers from the consent of the people."